 Foreign language test scores are used to place you into USF language courses.
 You only need to take this test if you plan on studying a foreign language at USF that you have previously studied.

-You do not have to take this test if you are beginning a new foreign language.
+You do not have to take a language placement test if you are beginning a new foreign language.

 The following are available to take online: